 However, you may have to wait up to six months for coverage if you have a pre-existing health condition.
 The insurer through which you buy your Medigap policy can refuse to cover out-of-pocket costs during that period.
-After six months, the Medigap policy will cover the pre-existing condition.
+After six months, the Medigap policy must cover the pre-existing condition.
 The exception to this rule is if you buy a Medigap policy during your open enrollment period and have had continuous "creditable coverage," or a health insurance policy for the six months before buying a policy.
 The Medigap insurance company cannot withhold coverage for a pre-existing condition in that case.

 Insurance companies set their own prices and rules about eligibility, so it's important to shop around.

-- For more information about Medigap plans, see the Medicare web site at www.medicare.gov or call 1-800-MEDICARE.
+For more information about Medigap plans, see the Medicare web site at www.medicare.gov or call 1-800-MEDICARE.